 To assess the face and content validity of the SPC model, staff urologists and interventional radiologists (IRs) tested the simulator using US guidance.
-This study was conducted at multiple sites of a tertiary care health network, where urologists tested the model in the clinic setting with a portable US machine and the IRs tested the model in the radiology lab (Figure 3).
-The regional research ethics board approved this study.
+This study was conducted at multiple sites within an academic tertiary care health system, where urologists tested the model in the clinic setting with a portable US machine and the IRs tested the model in the radiology lab (Fig. 3).
+This study was approved by the Hamilton Integrated Research Ethics Board.

 Following a simulated SPC under US guidance, each participant evaluated the model on three domains: anatomic realism, usefulness as a training tool, and overall/global reaction to the model.
-Each domain included multiple questions which were ranked on a 5-point Likert scale.
+Each domain included multiple questions that were ranked on a five-point Likert scale.
 Additional demographic data were collected, including age, sex, specialty, years in practice, and approximate number of SPCs conducted.
-The questionnaire is available in Appendix A. The model was also used for simulation training and evaluation for first-year urology trainees during a newly developed multi-institutional urology-specific boot camp.
-A core practical component of the boot camp curriculum focuses on the management of AUR, including performing SPC.
+The questionnaire is available in Appendix A (at cuaj.ca)

+The model was also used for simulation training and evaluation for first-year urology trainees during a newly developed multi-institutional urology-specific boot camp.18 A core practical component of the boot camp curriculum focuses on the management of AUR, including performing SPC.
 The first four years of the boot camp (2017-2020) included the use of the SPC model for training and evaluation using US guidance.
 The objective of this training was to introduce the indications and technique for conducting SPC and prepare trainees to independently perform the procedure during simulation and in an emergency clinical setting.
-Following a didactic and simulation teaching session, participants were provided time to practice SPC on the model with feedback from senior residents and staff urologists (Figure 4), after which an objective structured clinical examination (OSCE) was employed to evaluate trainee competency in the fundamentals of SPC.
-Trainees were provided the opportunity to perform multiple untimed attempts at SPC with US (minimum of two per trainee) during the 2-hour practical session, followed by one attempt during a timed, 10-minute OSCE.
-Multiple models were made available for practice during the simulation-based sessions.
+Following a didactic and simulation teaching session, participants were provided time to practice SPC on the model with feedback from senior residents and staff urologists (Fig. 4), after which an objective structured clinical examination (OSCE) was employed to evaluate trainee competency in the fundamentals of SPC.
+Trainees performed multiple untimed attempts at SPC with US (minimum of two per trainee) during the two-hour practical session, followed by one attempt during a timed, 10-minute OSCE.
+Multiple models were made available for practice during the simulationbased sessions.
 The materials used for the model were identical for practice and the OSCE and were consistent across the four years.
 Domains assessed during the OSCE included knowledge of the procedural steps, technical performance, visuospatial skills, efficiency and flow, entrustment, and overall performance.
-The OSCE station assessment form is available in Appendix B. Descriptive statistics for all analyses were performed using IBM SPSS Statistics® v27 (Armonk, NY).
+The OSCE station assessment form is available in Appendix B (at cuaj.ca).
+Descriptive statistics for all analyses were performed using IBM SPSS Statistics® v27 (Armonk, NY, U.S.).